kloopdogg/AzCertNotes/az900/MonitoringManagement.md

 - **Azure Status:** global view of the health of all Azure services across all Azure regions
 - **Service Health:** focused view on only the services and regions that you're using- If a service is experiencing a problem in a region you're not using, it won't show up here
 - **Resource Health:** tailored view of your actual Azure resources- It provides information about the health of your individual cloud resources

+## Azure Monitor
+**Azure Monitor** is a platform for collecting data on your resources, analyzing that data, visualizing the information, and even acting on the results.
+Azure Monitor can monitor Azure resources, your on-premises resources, and even multi-cloud resources like virtual machines hosted with a different cloud provider.